RutujaPatil26/Python_Project/README.md

 #### Data Loading: Load the diwali sales dataset.
 - Load the dataset using Pandas.
 - Display the first few rows of the dataset to understand its structure.
-#### Data Cleaning:
+#### Data Cleaning and Manipulation:
-Identify and handle missing values.
-Drop irrelevant columns.
+handle missing values, Drop irrelevant columns and remove duplicates if any, and perform necessary data transformation.
+This step ensures the data is in suitable format for analysis.
 ### 3. Exploratory Data Analysis (EDA)
 #### Sales Trends Analysis:
 Examine the sales data to uncover insights about the performance of products, identify trends, and understand the factors driving sales.
 Analyze Sales trends over time.
 Identify peak sales periods and any seasonal patterns.